 Keeping this in mind, the lines and angles shouldn't have a manufactured feel.
 Every component needs to have a natural sense, and any imperfections should be kept.

 In addition to that, you will probably observe that Japanese gardens are typically contained within walls, and it is unusual for these gardens to be accessible to the general public.

 Walls are typically built around gardens of this type to ensure that the garden's equilibrium will not be upset by elements from the outside world.

-Even while naturally asymmetric and dry rock gardens are frequently the finest choice for your home and backyard, what really important is your creativity in blending different aspects of traditional landscape design.
+Even while naturally asymmetric and dry small rock gardens are frequently the finest choice for your home and backyard, excellent Rock Garden Ideas will make it look like a miniature small rock garden; what is important is your creativity in blending different aspects of traditional landscape design.